When People Don't Seem Interested In Starting Friendships With You

 - The co-workers are just putting in their time.
 They see work as a place to tolerate so they can make money, not a social mixer.
 You may be great if they got to know you, but that's not something they care about giving a chance.

-- They've already got friends in their real life outside the office, and have their blinders on towards making more.
+- They've already got friends outside the office, and have their blinders on toward making more.

 - They've got a family to go home to and are too busy to meet new people or hang out once the day is over.

-- They may be open to making friends in theory, but being at work sours their outlook just enough to make it harder.
+- They may be open to making friends in theory, but being at their crummy job sours their outlook just enough to make it a no go.

 - Your co-workers may be judging you on your relatively boring, dull, "professional" demeanor, and not the real you.

 University classes can be the same.
 Obviously the environment is one of the best places to make friends, but not everyone you meet is into that.
 Some of the students you'll come across are just there to show up, take their notes, and leave.
 They may already have friends or a relationship that keeps them busy.
 If they're from the area they may already have established lives outside school.

 You know some people in one setting, and they're fine with being friendly to you there, but they don't see anything happening outside those circumstances

 At work, school, or at a club someone may have no problem chatting to you for a few minutes here and there, but at the same time they don't see you as someone they want to hang out with for longer or in a different situation.
 Casually passing the time as you sit around the break room or wait for the professor to arrive is one thing, but they may not think you have enough in common to hang out on Saturday night.
 Plus at work or school we're more or less obligated to be civil to the people we find ourselves with, while in our spare time we can be choosier about our company.